-Now that we have learned all about the water circulation, you might have already realized how important an air stone is.
-But which one do you get?
+Now that we have learned all about the water circulation, you might have already realized how important an oxygen stone for a

 There’s nothing worse than the constant buzz of a loud aquarium accessory.
 Unless you’re into that kind of stuff.

 If you’re asking yourself this question, be reminded of the soft breeze and stuffy room example we mentioned above.
 The answer is an absolute yes, it does not matter whether you have a

 Air stones are available in different shapes and sizes.
 Although the air stones are all designed for the same purpose, some may be better suited for a certain type of tank.
 In other words, not all air stones will be a perfect fit for all types of tanks.
 Here are the types of are air stones you can choose from.

 There isn’t a lot of difference between silica stones and aluminum oxide stones in terms of performance.
 When it comes to durability, aluminum oxide stones are a better option.
 These stones are capable of withstanding years of use and harsh cleaning.
 These stones are mostly used in industrial or larger ponds.